bitrise-io/devcenter/_articles/en/infrastructure/virtual-machines.md

 You can select from multiple stacks, each with its own list of preinstalled tool versions.
 Read more about available stacks and stack prepare types in the [Available Stacks docs](/infrastructure/available-stacks/).

 The user which is used for the builds is configured with **passwordless sudo** enabled, this way you are able to install all the extra things you need for your builds and for other automation.
 If a tool is not preinstalled on your Stack of choice, you can install it yourself - see the [Install Any Additional Tool](/tips-and-tricks/install-additional-tools/) guide.

 ## Security

 Every build runs in its own virtual machine and the virtual machine is rolled back to a saved state, the "base box" state, after the build is finished.
-This way **your builds are always protected** by changes made by others and by your previous builds and you can use a **stable environment** to define your build workflow, since _no state persists between builds_.
+This way **your builds are always protected** by changes made by others and by your previous builds and you can use a **stable environment** to define your build workflow, since no state persists between builds.

-For more information about Build/Code Security, see the [Code Security](/getting-started/code-security/) guide.
+For more information about build and code security, see the [Code security](/getting-started/code-security/) guide.

+### Whitelisting build machine IPs

+Our stacks are behind a set of static public IPs: this means you can whitelist them if your security policy only allows a limited set of IP addresses to communicate with your servers.

+For the Android & Docker stacks:

+* 104.197.15.74
+* 35.237.165.17

+For the Xcode and Hybrid stacks:

+* 208.52.166.154

 ## Customization